-Along with many other dietary models, many people choose to restrict carbohydrates in their meal planning.
+Along with several other dietary models, many people area choosing to restrict carbohydrates in their meal planning.
 An important factor of any menu program is the inclusion of plenty of nutrient-dense foods.

 However, some people on low-carb programs tend to shy away from fermented foods, in order to keep their carbohydrate count low.
 This isn’t necessary, though.